-Online HAZOPs: Key lessons learned from remote working environments
+Online Hazard and Operability Studies: Key lessons from remote environments

-As employers are obliged to protect employees during routine operations, the siting of new facilities and during the modification of an existing plant or its equipment, a HAZOP study is the best tool to address these safety concerns.
+As employers are obliged to protect employees during routine operations, the siting of new facilities and the modification of an existing plant or its equipment, a HAZOP study is the best tool to address process risk, deviations, potential hazards and other safety concerns.

-A HAZOP can be performed at various lifecycle stages of a process – starting from initial pilot scale development through Front End design and into commissioning.
-It can also be used during any ongoing modifications during operational lifespan.
-All necessary due diligence is addressed in detail throughout a HAZOP which makes it very popular with many regulatory bodies.
+It can be performed at various lifecycle stages of a process – starting from initial pilot scale development through Front End design and into commissioning.
+It can also be used during any ongoing modifications during the operational lifespan.
+All necessary due diligence is addressed in detail throughout the study which makes it very popular with many regulatory bodies.

 The Team Challenge

-HAZOP studies are group exercises that rely on the collective knowledge of a multidisciplinary team.
+HAZOP studies are group exercises that rely on the collective knowledge of the multidisciplinary HAZOP team.
 This multidisciplinary team usually consists of a group of dedicated and experienced discipline engineers alongside operational and maintenance personnel.

 This is where the lockdown challenge lies.
 How can we bring together a multidisciplinary team that may consist of groups that do not usually work together and, in some cases, may live in different areas of the country and how can we share documents and workbooks?

 HAZOP and the Pandemic

 Since the start of the Covid-19 pandemic, arranging and conducting online HAZOP studies was the only viable solution.
 As communities and workplaces were suddenly placed under lockdown, many employees started working from home so demand was placed to conduct these studies remotely.